dhairya0609/Barbell-Trajectory-Tracking-for-Performance-Analysis-During-Snatch-Movement-in-Weightlifting/README.md

 # Barbell-Trajectory-Tracking-for-Performance-Analysis-During-Snatch-Movement-in-Weightlifting

-# 🏋️ Robust Barbell Trajectory Tracking and Classification for Weightlifting Analysis

 **This project leverages computer vision and machine learning to track barbell motion, classify trajectory types, and extract kinematic parameters to assist athletes and coaches in performance analysis and injury prevention.**

 ---